Mystri03/Promotion-Impact-Analysis/README.md

-# Impact of Disconts & Promotion Analysis Machine Learning
+# Impact of Disconts & Promotion Analysis Using Machine Learning

 This project analyzes how different promotional strategies influence customer purchasing decisions.
 It uses a dataset collected through a customer survey (250 responses, 14 features) and applies classification and regression models such as Support Vector Classifier, Random Forest, KNN, and Linear Regression.